farkoo/CNN-Fashion-MNIST-Keras/README.md

-# Fashion MNIST dataset Classification using Convolutional Neural Network
+# Fashion MNIST dataset Classification using Convolutional Neural Networks

 In this notebook, I implement Convolutional Neural Networks (CNNs) in Python with Keras and overcome overfitting with dropout for Fashion_MNIST dataset.